Trailer Music Library

 What makes trailer music different

 Trailer music is its own production category.
-A 60-90 second cue has to build from a slow open, hit a clear midpoint reveal, drop into action, and resolve into the title card — all while supporting whatever the editor is cutting.
+A 60 to 90 second cue has to build from a slow open, hit a clear midpoint reveal, drop into action, and resolve into the title card, all while supporting whatever the editor is cutting.
 Most film score doesn't fit.
 Most pop music doesn't fit.
 Trailer music is written specifically for this format.

-The premium tier — theatrical trailers for major studios, streaming TV promos for tentpole shows, AAA video game reveals — is dominated by a small number of established libraries.
-Single cues commonly license for $5,000-$50,000+.
-Submission acceptance rates at premium libraries hover around 1-5%.
+The premium tier (theatrical trailers for major studios, streaming TV promos for tentpole shows, AAA video game reveals) is dominated by a small number of established libraries.
+Single cues commonly license for $5,000 to $50,000+.
+Submission acceptance rates at premium libraries hover around 1 to 5 percent.

 The major trailer music libraries in 2026